Restoring the Power of the Potnia of Life:

 Crete: One of the last places on Earth where the goddess-worshiping Neolithic culture thrived—where priestesses held spiritual power, and the masculine and feminine lived in balance and harmony.
 Their society revered fertility, the Great Earth Mother and qualities such as peace, joy, beauty, community, sharing, and abundance for all.
 This extraordinary field is still palpable there—still alive in the palace ruins, land and art—and waiting to be revived in our modern times.

 We will follow the steps of the Minoan Goddess Aphaea from Aegina to Crete gathering in ceremony at the sacred sites, temples and caves, and among the fertile valleys and mountain villages, connecting us to a mythic landscape that still holds the energy of those long ago times.
-Together we will practice our sacred activism through dance, songs, and heartfelt offerings for the balance of masculine and feminine inside and outside.
+Together we will celebrate life through dance, songs, and heartfelt offerings for the balance of masculine and feminine inside and outside.

 The Island of Aegina and Myth of Aphaea Athena